-While Antarctica is an epic destination for adventure travelers, most never experience the fullness of this pristine polar realm.
+While Antarctica is an epic destination for adventure travelers, most visitors never fully experience this pristine polar realm.
 The majority travel via cruise ship, often with more than a hundred other passengers.
 And while such voyages generally include shore excursions and Zodiac outings, there’s still a level of buffering from the elements, from silence and solitude, that define an authentic encounter with this incomparable polar wilderness.
-That’s why we’ve created a different kind of Antarctica expedition—one that immerses you completely in the wilderness of the White Continent.
+That’s why we’ve created a different kind of Antarctica expedition – one that immerses you completely in the magic of the White Continent.

 - An Exclusive Itinerary — No One Else Offers This Trip

-Natural Habitat Expeditions is the world’s only company to offer this unique sailboat-based adventure.
-While others cross the Drake Passage via cruise ship, we do it like the legendary explorers of old did—on an authentic sailing vessel!
+Natural Habitat Expeditions is the only company to offer this unique sailboat-based adventure.
+While others cross the Drake Passage via cruise ship, we do it like the legendary explorers of old did – on an authentic sailing vessel!
 Except our modern sailboat has an ice-strengthened steel hull and state-of-the-art navigation and safety equipment, ensuring that our thrilling voyage is also a much safer one than expeditioners endured a century ago.

 - A Small-Group Wilderness Immersion

 We take a maximum of just 7 travelers.
-Most Antarctica cruise ships carry from 50 to 150 passengers.
+Most Antarctica cruise ships carry from 50 to 150 passengers and sometimes more.
 On such voyages, you’re in the most remote place on the planet, yet you never get a break from the presence of many traveling companions, nor the noise of the ship.
-Our small-scale journey ensures a profound sense of solitude and quiet — ironically rare commodities on most Antarctic journeys!
+Our small-scale journey ensures a profound sense of solitude and quiet, which are ironically rare commodities on most Antarctica journeys!

 - A World-Class Skipper & Crew